Rutherford B. Hayes

 You can visit the 31-room mansion of the 19th President, Rutherford B. Hayes, see his library, estate and tomb.

-The main entrance of the Rutherford B. Hayes Presidential Center is located at the corner of Hayes and Buckland Avenues.
+The main entrance of the Rutherford B. Hayes Presidential Center is located at the corner of Hayes and Buckland Avenues in Fremont Ohio.
 The facility consists of 2 buildings – the Hayes Home and Hayes Museum.
 Daily tours of both are available year-round.
 Visitors can opt to tour one building or both.
-Tours of the Hayes Home are guide led and take 45 minutes.
+Tours of the Hayes Home are guided and take about 45 minutes.
 The Hayes Museum involves a self-guided tour.
 However docent-led museum tours are available for groups of 15 or more by prior arrangement.

 Hayes Grave